Skip to main content

 Prerequisites

-The easiest way to start is by using the official Cereal Script Template.
-This template comes pre-configured with the necessary dependencies and build scripts.
+The fastest way to start is the official Cereal Script Template, which comes pre-configured with the right dependencies and build scripts.

-1. Use the Template: Navigate to the Script-Template repository on GitHub.
+1. Use the template: Go to the Script-Template repository on GitHub.

-2. Create Repository: Click the Use this template button to create a new repository under your own account.
+2. Create your repository: Click Use this template to create a new repository under your account.
 Name it something like my-first-cereal-script.

 git clone https://github.com/YourUsername/my-first-cereal-script.git

-4. Open in IntelliJ: Open IntelliJ IDEA and select Open, then navigate to the folder where you cloned the repository.
+4. Open in IntelliJ: Select Open and navigate to the cloned folder.

-Once the project is open, we need to configure a few metadata files to identify your script.
+Once the project is open, update a few metadata files to identify your script.

 rootProject.name = "MyFirstScript"

-The manifest.json file is crucial as it tells Cereal about your script.
+The manifest.json file tells Cereal about your script.
 Open src/main/resources/manifest.json and update the fields:

 {